-In four years of living in downtown Seattle, with Pike Place market in my backyard, I became a sort of unofficial restaurant critic.
+Through four years of living in downtown Seattle, with Pike Place Market in my backyard, I became a sort of unofficial market restaurant critic.
 Each week, after a particular meeting on Tuesdays and Thursdays, I’d leave work a bit early to visit Pike Place Market.
-My goal was to, with each visit, see, taste, or try something that I never tried before – and it turns out, Pike Place Market is a great place to seek out experiences that are new and different.
+My goal with each visit, was to see, taste, or try something that I never tried before.
+It turns out, Pike Place Market is a great place to seek out experiences and flavors that are new and different.

-Trying new restaurants in the neighborhood became a fun personal challenge and a way to unwind after a stressful day.
-Over time and years of dining in the neighborhood, I settled on this list of my favorite restaraunts Pike Place market.
+Trying new Pike Place restaurants became a fun challenge and a way to unwind after a stressful day.
+Through years of dining in the neighborhood, I settled on this list of my favorite restaurants Pike Place market.

 Best Food Stalls in Pike Place Market:

 What to Expect: you will either love or hate the setting of this Pike Place market food counter: this bar seats about 15 people and is located, literally, in the heart of the market: 20 feet across the aisle from a fishmonger and with crowds of tourists passing within inches.
 To get seats for group, you’ll need to visit in the off-season or get very lucky- but good news for Solo travelers in Seattle– there’s often a single stool open with no wait.